StevenBlack/vocab/million-dollar-words.md

 ### docent
 A museum guide; the person who walks you through the antiquities room in a museum and explains how Egyptians built pyramids.
-Pronounced DOE-SENT.

 ### doctrinaire